Guru

 writings.
 His straight and simple message went straight to the heart

-only a modicum of metaphysics in his compositions and almost the entire
+was only a modicum of metaphysics in his compositions and almost the

-emphasis was laid on a life of selfless service rendered in a spirit
+entire emphasis was laid on a life of selfless service rendered in

 For example:

-I could not live, O my Sat Guru, implant It in me.
-The Name is a priceless
+Name I could not live, O my Sat Guru, implant It in me.
+The Name is

-jewel; the perfect Sat Guru possesses it.
-By applying myself to the
+a priceless jewel; the perfect Sat Guru possesses it.
+By applying

 The momentous career of the Guru came to its end on September 1, 1581,